yusufmo1/smiles2spec/README.md

 | Node   | 20.x LTS       |
 | RDKit  | 2023.09        |
 | npm    | 10.x           |

-> **Tip:** Use the provided Docker setup if you don’t want to compile RDKit locally.

 Install Python deps (backend):